-WVSOM is committed to fostering an educational environment that values the development of human potential, cultural and ethnic diversity, and understanding.
-WVSOM will not discriminate against any employee, applicant for employment, student or applicant for admission on the basis of race, ethnicity, color, religion, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, age, marital status, veteran or military status, disability, genetic information, or other category that is protected under federal, state, or local anti-discrimination laws.
-WVSOM neither knowingly affiliates with nor grants recognition to any individual, group, or organization having such discriminatory policies or practices.
+The West Virginia School of Osteopathic Medicine (WVSOM) is committed to the full and equal protection of rights for all current and prospective students, faculty, and staff.
+WVSOM is committed to eliminating possible discrimination on its campuses and makes decisions based on individual qualifications and merit without regard to any category that is protected under federal, state, or local anti-discrimination laws.
+WVSOM provides a collegial and respectful environment that values the contributions of all students, faculty, and staff.
+WVSOM neither knowingly affiliates with nor grants recognition to any individual, group, or organization having discriminatory policies or practices.
 This rule extends to all WVSOM activities related to the management of its educational, employment, financial, business, personnel management practices, and other affairs.

-WVSOM will continue to provide equal opportunity measures to promote the entry of qualified minorities, women, veterans, and persons with disabilities as defined by law as faculty, staff, and students.
 In education, equal opportunity on a merit basis is fundamental to equality in all other forms of human behavior; therefore, commitment to this goal is required of every WVSOM employee.